ampledata/cookbook-lsyncd/README.md

 * `['lsyncd']['src']['prereqs']['packages']`: Prerequisite packages for
   building lsyncd.
 * `['lsyncd']['bin']`: Destination path for lsyncd binary.
+* `['lsyncd']['options']`: Extra options to pass to lsyncd through supervisord.
 * `['lsyncd']['cmd']`: Command arguments to pass to supervisord.

 Usage
 =====
 Add this Recipe to your Run List.
+You will likely want to add `apt` and `build-essential` to the run list, but they are not required.

 License
 =======